Let’s Have a Ball! Top Developmental Benefits of Ball Play

-Roll into STEM Education Playtime
+Roll into STEM Activities for Toddlers

 Levers, catapults, and pulleys, oh my!
-The Step2 STEM Discovery Ball Table™ brings physics concepts to life with engaging ball play.
+The Step2 STEM Discovery Ball Table™ brings physics concepts to life with engaging ball activity play.

 The tunnel, ramps, and flippers on the Step2 Ball Buddies Tunnel Tower™ help toddlers understand play space boundaries as they learn to control the play balls.

-New Language & Social Skills
+Introduce New Language & Social Skill Development

 Little ones can have a ball together with so many ways to play in the open design of our Step2 WonderBall Fun House™.

 Play Together!
-Toddler Ball Play Tips
+Toddler Ball Activity Toy Play Tips

-- Ball play is a great way to work on eye contact and language.
+- Ball play for toddlers is a great way to work on eye contact and language.
 Have your child pass the ball to you, then wait for them to make eye contact with you before passing it back.
 Work in the use of “May I have the ball back, please?” and “Thank you for gently passing me the ball” when passing the play ball to practice manners, sharing, and new vocabulary!

 - Step2 ball activity toys include play balls with a variety of colors.
 Spend time with your child sorting the balls by color, creating color patterns, and even practicing saying the color names out loud during ball activity play.
 The more they play, the more practice little ones will get with gripping the balls and learning colors; aka, practicing their visual and memory skills!